digitalents-academy/kirjasto-backend/README.md

     Necessary data needed to update book's data
     Field | Description
     ------|------------
-    Book_ID | The book's unique id.
+    book_id | The book's unique id.
-    Name | Name of the book.
+    name | Name of the book.
-    Writer | Name of the author.
+    writer | Name of the author.
-    Year | Publication date.
+    year | Publication date.
-    ISBN | International Standard Book Number.
+    isbn | International Standard Book Number.
-    Rating | Book's rating.
+    rating | Book's rating.
-    Rating_count | Book's rating count.
+    rating_count | Book's rating count.
-    About | What the book is about.
-    Tags | Descriptive keywords you can add to help users find similar books.
-    Description | Description of the book.
+    about | What the book is about. tags | Descriptive keywords you can add to help users find similar books. description | Description of the book.
-    Loan_Status | True or False value of the loan_status.
+    loaner | User which has loaned the book. loan_status | True or False value of the loan_status.
-    Loaner | User which has loaned the book.
   - **/books/loan**
     ```python
     Changes book's loan state (User needs to be logged in)